ranfysvalle02/DCGAN-smiles/README.md

 ## Transforming Our GAN to a DCGAN

-Transitioning from a Basic GAN to a DCGAN involved several pivotal changes:
+Transitioning from a Basic GAN to a DCGAN involved several pivotal changes.
+Here's a breakdown of the key modifications:

 ### 1. **Architectural Overhaul**